Wondering how to live on a budget without being miserable?

 If it’s in the budget then I go and if it’s not, I just say — ah darn, not in the budget this month.
 I appreciate the invite though!

-There’s nothing to be ashamed of when you’re in control of your financial life.
+There’s nothing to be ashamed of when you’re in control of your financial life and you learn how to live on a budget.

 After our truck and RV upgrade, our next goal is to get out of debt and save money so we don’t have consumer debt.
 Debt for a business is a whole other story and maybe one day we’ll do that but consumer debt — gag!